paradime-io/social-media-data-modeling-challenge/README.md

 each audio to identify which ones stand out.

 The composition of this metric is as follows:
-- Total Views: these are views amassed across all viral videos associated with an audio across 30-month period
+- Total Views: these are views amassed across all viral videos associated with an audio across the 30-month period
 - Top 100 Appearances: number of times an audio appeared on any monthly top 100 leaderboard per tokboard.com
 - Top 10 Appearances: number of times an audio broke into any top 10 leaderboard by views
 - Average Ranking: average leaderboard rank when an audio has appeared on the leaderboard